 Top 10 Clinical Placement Tips For Nursing Students

 Being on clinical placement is hard, trust me I know.
-But this time in your Nursing education is vital because this is where you will learn the most!
+Every single Nurse goes through it and we understand what goes on inside a student nurse's mind.
+This time on placement in your Nursing education is vital because this is where you will learn the most!
 So let me go through some of the key things YOU can do to get the absolute most out of your clinical placement.

 1. Do some research